tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        of Guard, Middle, Exit, and Guard+Exit nodes, and uses these flag-specific averages to compute pid_error.

+    "bwauthpidtgt=1"
+       If present, the PID setpoint bandwidth F_avg will be re-computed by averaging the F_node values for only those nodes whose descriptor bandwidth exceeds the F_avg computed from Section 3.1.

+       Note that this parameter causes bwauthbestratio to have no effect.

     "bwauthkp=N"
        Sets K_p to N/10000.0.
 If absent, K_p=1.0.